 Figure 6: Inductor C

-If the TAN is 800-18052-02 or lower and your card serial number validate as "Affected" in Cisco Serial Number Validation Tool,, Cisco recommends replacement of suspect unit, please follow Cisco RMA guidelines and use Failure code AFN with Field notice number to request replacement.
+- If the TAN is 800-18052-02 or lower and your card serial number validate as "Affected" in Cisco Serial Number Validation Tool,, then replace the 1OC768-ITU/C using the replacement form at the bottom of this Field Notice.